 - Set up a trust.
 A trust can be helpful as it allows you to provide for specific family members both during your lifetime and thereafter.
 You can even put stipulations on the trust, which could prove beneficial in the event that you have family members who are irresponsible with money that you still want to provide for (for example, a stipulation could be that the child you establish the trust for cannot access the trust until he turns 35).

 Do You Need Help with Estate Planning?
-Speak to a Boston Elder Law Attorney
+Speak to a Norwood Elder Law Attorney

 Estate planning can be a very complicated endeavor.
 If you need help with estate planning, Fisher Law LLC can provide assistance.
-Our skilled Boston estate planning attorneys are prepared to help you today.
+Our skilled Norwood estate planning attorneys are prepared to help you today.